 It can be concluded that the Albanian unilaterally proclaimed Kosovo independence in February 2008 is not a “unique” case in the world without direct consequences to similar separatist cases following the “domino effect” (South Ossetia, South Sudan, the Crimean Peninsula, the Eastern Ukraine, Scotland, Catalonia, Bask region…).
 That is the real reason why, for instance, the government of Cyprus is not supporting “Kosovo Albanian rights to self-determination” as the next “unique” case can be easily the northern (Turkish) part of Cyprus which is, by the way, recognized only by the Republic of Turkey and under de facto Ankara’s protection and the occupation by the regular army of the Republic of Turkey from 1974 onward.
 Finally, that Kosovo “domino effect” well works in the practice showed the Russian authorities in spring 2014 when Moscow recognized the separation of the Crimean Peninsula from Ukraine based on the self-determination of the local inhabitants and clearly referring to the 2008 Kosovo case.

 © Vladislav B. Sotirović 2015

-The region of Kosovo (under such name known in the western politics and science) is traditionally and historically called by the Serbs as Kosovo-Metochia, while by the Albanians as Kosova or Kosovë.
-The western portion of the region is Metochia and the eastern one is Kosovo.
+The region of Kosovo (under such a name known in western politics and science) is traditionally and historically called by the Serbs as Kosovo-Metochia, while by the Albanians as Kosova or Kosovë.
+The western portion of the region is Metochia and the eastern one Kosovo.

 Before 1945 it was hardly known what the exact borders of this province have been as it historically depended on the power of the local feudal lords (ex. the Branković’s) or foreign power (ex. the Kosovo Vilayet in the Ottoman Empire) which was administering the province.